-Completion of 66 semester hours of coursework from a regionally-accredited college or university in the United States including the prerequisites outlined below is required prior to matriculation.
+Completion of 66 semester hours of coursework from an institution(s) accredited by an institutional accrediting agency recognized by the U.S. Secretary of Education, including the prerequisites outlined below, is required prior to matriculation.
 Applicants should have no more than two (2) outstanding prerequisites planned for completion in the summer prior to enrollment (PharmCAS application must include a plan for completing the remaining prerequisites).

 Prerequisites for Mercer’s Pharm.D.
 Program

 - two course general chemistry series with labs

 - two course organic chemistry series with labs

 - two course general biology series with labs